The basics: adding documents, files, and more

 For most standards, you'll need to include documents as part of your documentation/evidence of compliance.
 File management is one of the places where KnowledgeOwl can save you a lot of time and effort.

 With CAPRA accreditation, you're often referencing the same files over and over again in different standards.
-For these frequently-referenced files, we recommend uploading them all directly to your File Library.
-(You can go to the top navigation under Library > Files to do so; see Adding files and images in bulk for more information.)
+For these frequently-referenced files, we recommend uploading them all directly to your Files page, available in the lefthand navigation on most pages.
+Refer to Add files and images directly in your Files page for more detailed instructions.

 Why do we recommend adding files this way, rather than uploading them fresh to each standard?